 One of the biggest pleasures of watching or playing baseball is the field itself.
-Entire volumes of prose have been written about pristine, well-maintained fields and the magic they provide when the games start, and to some fans and players, a beautiful, well-groomed field is as essential as the basic equipment needed to play the game.
+Entire volumes of prose have been written about pristine, well-maintained fields and the magic they provide when the games start.
+To some fans and players, a beautiful, well-groomed field is as essential as the basic equipment needed to play the game.

-But those fields don’t look elegant and pristine due to wishful thinking.
-Baseball field maintenance is both a skill and an art, and knowing what equipment to use and how to use it is an essential skill.
+However, those fields don’t look elegant and pristine due to wishful thinking.
+Baseball field maintenance is both a skill and an art and knowing what equipment to use and how to use it is an essential skill.

 That’s especially true of baseball field equipment Midwest.
 This league experiences all kinds of weather, so let’s explore what groundskeepers need to know all the ins and outs of field gear and seasonal pitching equipment, regardless of the Midwest baseball league where they’re plying their trade.
 They also need to have a comprehensive knowledge of baseball field maintenance and the equipment necessary to do it right.

-Let’s start with an overview.
-For any nature grass field in a Midwest baseball league, groundskeepers take advantage of an established set of best practices to keep athletic fields playable and looking great.
+For any natural grass field in a Midwest baseball league, groundskeepers take advantage of an established set of best practices to keep athletic fields playable and looking great.
 Here’s what’s typically involved:

 The process sounds simple enough, but there are plenty of details involved.
-Suffice to know that this is a year-round process, and skipping steps will result in a substandard field that won’t play well.
+This is a year-round process, and skipping steps will result in a substandard field that won’t play well.

-Field Equipment and Procedures Necessary for Baseball Field Maintenance
+Field Equipment & Procedures Necessary for Baseball Field Maintenance

 All of the above procedures can be applied to any athletic field, so let’s get baseball-specific.
 Here are some procedures that can be applied specifically to baseball fields: